Skip to main content

 Specific learning outcomes:

-• Use systematic approaches to find all the possible outcomes, e.g. tree diagrams or organised lists.
+• Use systematic approaches to find all the possible outcomes, for example, tree diagrams or organised lists.

 • Use tables, graphs, and word rules to represent growing patterns.